yusifsalam/t490-macos/README.md

 - [x] Sleep/wake
 - [x] Trackpad and gestures
 - [x] Native CPU power management
-- [x] HDMI video 1080p, 1440p
+- [x] HDMI video and audio 1080p, 1440p

 ### Working, sort of

 - [ ] Wifi works but not at full speeds
+- [ ] Audio jack - glitches after wake from sleep.
+I don't use it so won't fix but will merge pull requests

 ### Not working at the moment

 - [ ] SD card reader - I don't use it so won't fix but will merge pull requests
-- [ ] Audio jack - I don't use it so won't fix but will merge pull requests
-- [ ] HDMI video at 4K
 - [ ] AirDrop, Continuity - wifi card can't be replaced, so this is unlikely to ever work

 ### Not tested

 - [ ] USB type C video
-- [ ] HDMI audio
+- [ ] HDMI video at 4K
 - [ ] Thunderbolt
 - [ ] Sidecar
 - [ ] FileVault